aka-pharande/Cloud-Migration-Scenarios/Lab9/Lab9.md

 ### Payment Processing

 - **Virtual machines:** 2 virtual machines will be required per region to securely handle customer payment data.
-These VMs will be configured to meet PCI complaince and provide data encryption at transit and at rest.
+These VMs will be configured to meet PCI compliance and provide data encryption at transit and at rest.
 The table below provides the monthly pricing for the VMs.